arunpatro/declo/_docs/index.md

 # declo

-A simple way to program declaratively in python.
-Declo improves the functional programming syntax in python by creating native objects with ergonomic functional syntax inspired from JavaScript.
+`declo` aims to improve the ergonomics of functional programming syntax in python.
+It extends the JS syntax into python.

 ## Usage
 1. Create lambdas with arrow notation